ibm-cloud-docs/vmwaresolutions/archiref/horizon/horizon-deploy-config.md

 To deploy VMware Horizon 7:

 1. Create a vCenter Server instance with three hosts and two NFS datastores for the Horizon Management Components.
-See [Ordering vCenter Server instances](/docs/services/vmwaresolutions?topic=vmware-solutions-vc_orderinginstance).
+See [Ordering vCenter Server instances](/docs/vmwaresolutions?topic=vmware-solutions-vc_orderinginstance).
 2. Configure supporting infrastructure for VMware Horizon in {{site.data.keyword.cloud_notm}}.
 This includes an Active Directory Domain and Microsoft SQL Server.
-3. Deploy Horizon 7.8 or later in the Management Cluster.
+3. Deploy Horizon 7.8 or later in the management cluster.
 See the [VMware Horizon 7 documentation](https://docs.vmware.com/en/VMware-Horizon-7/index.html){:external}.
-4. Deploy App Volumes 2.17 or later in the Management Cluster.
+4. Deploy App Volumes 2.17 or later in the management cluster.
 See the [VMware App Volumes documentation](https://docs.vmware.com/en/VMware-App-Volumes/index.html){:external}.
 5. Deploy VDI workload cluster with the required number of hosts to support the desktop workloads and with VMware VSAN for storage.
 6. Create Desktop Template and deploy desktops.